-Most compact digital cameras have a number of built-in shooting modes on the dial which adjust the settings for a variety of photography styles.
+Most bridge or system cameras have a number of built-in shooting modes on the dial which adjust the settings for a variety of photography styles.
 Experimenting with these to learn the effects they can produce is a great way of getting the best out of your camera.

 - Some cameras feature an additional range of modes in the menu.
 Your user guide will give you more information.

 - Portrait mode tends to keep foreground objects in focus against a blurred background.

 - Landscape often prioritises focusing on background objects over foreground.